 On risk of fire close the safety valve on the tank.
-This can be reached through a hatch in the head nearly by fuel filter at fuel tank.
+This can be reached under the saloon quilting forward port side

 First close the fuel supply valve on the tank (see photo page 25).

 Do not remove the companionway and do not open the companionway bulkhead.